datawire/ambassador-docs/docs/edge-stack/1.13/topics/install/aes-operator.md

 metadata:
   name: ambassador
 spec:
-  installOSS: true
-  version: 1.13.0
+  version: 1.2.0
 EOF
 ```

-After applying an `AmbassadorInstallation` customer resource like this in a new cluster, the Operator will install a new instance of $productName$ 1.13.0 in the `ambassador` namespace, immediately.
-Removing this `AmbassadorInstallation` will uninstall $productName$ from this namespace.
+After applying an `AmbassadorInstallation` customer resource like this in a new cluster, the Operator will install a new instance of Ambassador 1.2.0 in the `ambassador` namespace, immediately.
+Removing this `AmbassadorInstallation` will uninstall Ambassador from this namespace.

-## Verify configuration
+## Verify Configuration

 **To verify that everything was installed and configured correctly,** you can visually confirm the set up in the Edge Policy Console on the “Debugging” tab.
 Alternatively, you can check the Operator pod in your cluster to check its health and run status.